-Sangita Gopal, associate director of CSWS, is the coordinator of the CSWS Women of Color Project.
-An associate professor in the UO Department of English with faculty appointments in the Cinema Studies Program and the Department of Comparative Literature, she has been teaching at UO since 2004.
+Sangita Gopal, associate profesor of cinema studies, is the coordinator of the CSWS Women of Color Project.
+She has been teaching at UO since 2004.
 Professor Gopal grew up in Kolkata, India, and moved to the United States to attend graduate school at the University of Rochester in upstate New York, where she studied literary theory and film studies.
 She describes her research as being “located at the intersection of feminist media studies, postcolonial studies and globalization.”
 Professor Gopal is the author of Conjugations: Marriage and Form in New Bollywood Cinema (Chicago: University of Chicago Press, 2012), which “explored how cinema reimagined its representations of marriage in order to register shifts in gender identity and social relations activated by the socioeconomic processes of globalization.”

 Her current book project grew out of her ongoing collaboration with a scholarly collective that researches transnational women’s cinema in conferences and workshops at various global locations.
 Entitled Between State and Capital: Women Make Movies, this book “examines the constellation of forces that enabled the rise of woman filmmakers in India.
 Based on archival research and extensive interviews with these media pioneers, the project suggests that the emergence of a state-owned new media—television—on the one hand and a new emphasis on part of the feminist movement on questions of identity and representation created the horizon of possibility for women’s media work.”